Robotics and Energy Logo

 }

-First let’s make a welcome class is style.css where we’ll position everything relative to the center of the screen.
-That way the figure will stay centered on different screen sizes and even if the user will change the size of the window.
+First make a .welcome class in style.css to position everything relative to the center of the screen — that way the figure stays centered on different screen sizes.

 position: absolute;